arunlogo1/azure_assignment/README.md

 -> In case, if you would like to delete the created infracture , execute "terraform destroy"

 Output the script:

 -> Copy the file disk.sh using copy over ssh command "scp disk.sh user@public:/home/{username}/"

+-> Provide the execute access to run the script "chmod -x disk.sh"

 -> Execute the script "./disk.sh" and check the cpu utilization and disk utilization"